by HarveyKent

 “We say chill a lot,” a redheaded boy offered.

-“If that means what I think it does,” Green Arrow said, “let’s all chill, OK?
+“If that means what I think it does,” Green Arrow said, “let’s all chill, okay?
 I’m not saying you shouldn’t have differences of opinion.
 I’m just suggesting there’s smarter ways to express them than with your fists.”

 “And have people think I’m a coward?” a black youth demanded.